Student services fee explained , Ngā whakamārama mō ngā ratonga utu āwhina tauira

 How can you make your voice heard?

-We're working with your students association, Te Tira Ahu Pae, to collaboratively plan and execute our services fee consultation for 2023.
-This will impact on 2024 – how and where funds are allocated, the fee amount, and the fee maximum.
+We have been working with Te Tira Ahu Pae and the Student Services Fee Advisory Group to collaboratively plan and run our services fee consultation for 2024.
+This has impacts on 2025 – how and where funds are allocated, the fee amount, and the fee maximum.

-We'll engage with you through a variety of channels, including:
+We engaged with students through a variety of channels, including:

 • through questionnaires and online to help you understand what the student services fee is and how it's spent.